xoolive/traffic/docs-new/docs/getting-started.md

 If this is your first contact with `traffic`, you are in the right place.

-!!! warning "Search at any time"

-    From any page, you may use the built-in search shortcut: `Ctrl+K` on Windows/Linux, `⌘K` on macOS.
-    Then type keywords (e.g. `"landing"`, `"lazy"`, `"pushback"`, etc.) to jump directly to the relevant page.

 <div class="home-grid home-grid-3">
   <div class="home-card">
     <h3>I want to learn how to use traffic</h3>